 However no details of the actual operation were betrayed.

 Low level codes used by small ships were easily read by German naval codebreakers and they allowed them to identify the movement of landing ships from the Med and the Scottish coast to the Southern and East coasts of the UK.
 [Source: ADM 1/27186, p85 and 91]

 British railways code:

 This same Heer station had broken into the British railroads codes by late November 1943 and claimed a 98 percent success rate in reading the two thousand plus signals produced by twenty-six keys in December 1943.
 Although not considered vital in peacetime, such intelligence on Britain proved important by providing information on the movement of troops and supplies.

-From the reports of the relevant unit NAAS 5 it is stated that the radio network of the railways was read with almost 100% success in the months of December 1943 and January 1944.
+From the reports of Inspectorate 7/VI and NAAS 5 it is stated that the radio network of the railways was investigated since August 1943, the cipher system was solved in November and in the months of December 1943 and January 1944 the traffic was read with almost 100% success .
 However from February this traffic could no longer be identified.

 Allied airforce radio traffic:

 Creation of Allied Expeditionary Air Forces - AEAF:The Luftwaffe signal intelligence service was able to ascertain that the call sign procedure of the US 9th Airforce was changed to be similar to that used by the British 2nd TAF (Tactical Air Force).
 This meant that the British and American ground support airforces had combined under one Command.

 Conclusion of practice traffic:Practice traffic of military units in Britain had been monitored for years.
 In March 1944 after exercise ‘Spartan’ all practice traffic stopped.
 This was an obvious sign that actual operations were imminent.